iXanadu13/EnderDragon-Wiki/docs/English version/Expansion/Detailed Explanation/Register Listener.md

 //Usually, you need to import classes like what you do in Java before using.
 //However, the plugin has automatically imported some classes for you during script engine initialization,
-//so some class names and variables can be used directly.
-//For example, you can delete this(import org.bukkit.Bukkit) without affecting script operation import org.bukkit.Bukkit import org.bukkit.event.EventPriority import org.bukkit.event.player.PlayerJoinEvent import org.bukkit.event.player.PlayerQuitEvent
-//The same goes for this import import pers.xanadu.enderdragon.script.Events
+//so some class names and variables can be used directly. import org.bukkit.Bukkit  //For example, you can delete this without affecting script operation import org.bukkit.event.EventPriority import org.bukkit.event.player.PlayerJoinEvent import org.bukkit.event.player.PlayerQuitEvent import pers.xanadu.enderdragon.script.Events  //The same goes for this import

 /**
  * Function enable() will be called when a script is loaded.